moosetechnology/moosetechnology.github.io/_drafts/2025-03-25-tree-sitter.md

 We do not explain in detail here how to install tree-sitter or a new Tree-Sitter grammar.
 I found this page ([https://dcreager.net/2021/06/getting-started-with-tree-sitter/](https://dcreager.net/2021/06/getting-started-with-tree-sitter/)) useful in this sense.

-For this blog post, we use the grammar in [https://github.com/tree-sitter-perl/tree-sitter-perl](https://github.com/tree-sitter-perl/tree-sitter-perl).
+For this blog post, we will use the Perl grammar in [https://github.com/tree-sitter-perl/tree-sitter-perl](https://github.com/tree-sitter-perl/tree-sitter-perl).

 Do the following:
 - clone the repository on your disk
 - go in the directory